leanprover-community/mathlib-tools/README.md

 about this specific part of the procedure (the tools described here won't give you anything if Lean itself is not available).

+### Released version

-Those tools use python3, at least python 3.5, which is the oldest version of python supported by the python foundation.
+The tools in this repository use python3, at least python 3.5, which is the oldest version of python supported by the python foundation.
 They can be installed using [pip](https://pypi.org/project/mathlibtools/).
-The basic install command is thus:
+The basic install command for the latest released version is thus:
 ```
 pip install mathlibtools
 ```